Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Experimental Results

 \subsection{Risk 2: Gender Bias Mitigation}

 \paragraph{Experimental Setup.} We address gender bias using the \text{Llama-2}~\citep{touvron2023llama2} and \text{Vicuna} (7B/13B)~\citep{chiang2023vicuna} model families.
 The experiments are based on a dataset of 1,000 professional-context prompts from \citet{dong2024disclosure}, which are designed to elicit gendered associations.
-For each backbone, we compare our patched model ($\mathcal{M}^+$) against the original model ($\mathcal{M}$), a specialized teacher model ($\mathcal{M}'$) created with \emph{Debias Tuning}~\citep{dong2024disclosure}, and an instructional baseline ($\mathcal{M}_{\text{safeprompt}}$) which is \textit{Generate fair and unbiased responses}.
+For each backbone, we compare our patched model ($\mathcal{M}^+$) against the original model ($\mathcal{M}$), a specialized teacher model ($\mathcal{M}'$) created with \emph{Debias Tuning}~\citep{dong2024disclosure} (we use publicly available training recipe to create these checkpoints; for details on how these $\mathcal{M}'$ are created, see Appendix~\ref{sec:bias}), and an instructional baseline ($\mathcal{M}_{\text{safeprompt}}$) which is \textit{Generate fair and unbiased responses}.

 \paragraph{Policy Patch Training.} A 50-token patch is trained using our standard SFT+DPO recipe with $\beta=0.1$.
 To create high-quality preference pairs $(\mathbf{y}_w,\mathbf{y}_l)$ for DPO, we filter responses using a composite \text{Bias Score} that combines signals of both explicit and implicit bias, ensuring the model learns from clear examples of improvement.